atom/atom/docs/creating-a-package.md

 _snippets_ directory are added alphabetically.
 - `activationEvents` (**Optional**): an Array of Strings identifying events that trigger your package's activation.
-You can delay the loading of your package until one of these events is trigged.
+You can delay the loading of your package until one of these events is triggered.

 ## Source Code